Board Positions Opening 2026–2027

 • Respect our surroundings and take responsibility for how we use space and resources

 What sets Kaleido apart is our bottom-up approach.
-We don’t just offer events — we build a community.
-Students work with students.
-We empower each other, share ideas, and shape Kaleido together.
+We don’t just offer events.
+We build a community.
+Students work with students, support each other, and shape Kaleido together.

 What do we expect from you?